Operation Hurricane-91: Nova Gradiška area

 Within Operation Papuk-91, the HV advanced onto the Psunj Mountain area north of Nova Gradiška in an effort codenamed Gradina, capturing the villages of Šnjegavić, Sinlije, Golobrdac, Vučjak Čečavski, Ruševac, Jeminovac, Čečavac and Opršinac on 10 December.
 The advance improved the safety of the Nova Gradiška–Požega road and secured the right flank of the Nova Gradiška axis of the operation.
 On 12 December, the HV intercepted and captured a reconnaissance–sabotage group near the village of Cernička Šagovina, 7 km northwest of Nova Gradiška.

 On 19 December, the HV captured the village of Mašićka Šagovina on the southern slopes of Psunj, advancing west towards the Okučani–Lipik road by about 3 km.
 The HV sustained significant losses in fighting to take control of the village from the White Eagles paramilitaries—13 killed and about 20 wounded soldiers.
-According to Serbian sources, 55 Serbs were killed during the operation, including 31 civilians.
+In the 1990s in Serbia, there were reports of a mass killing of Serbian civilians during the capture of Mašićka Šagovina.
 On 22 December, the General Staff of the Armed Forces of the Republic of Croatia requested the Osijek Operational Zone to prepare three brigades for possible deployment as reinforcements in Operation Hurricane-91.
 The request was prompted by information that the JNA reinforced a day earlier, receiving additional 36 M-84 and 28 T-55 tanks, 20 artillery pieces and 800 troops.
 On 23 December, the HV made a poorly coordinated attempt to capture the village of Trnava, halfway between Nova Gradiška and Okučani.
 The attack was not successful, but the defending force withdrew the next day.